electro-framework/framework/README.md

 Templates, when run for the first time, are parsed into a component tree which is then saved in serialized form into a cache file.
 Further template renderings will fetch the pre-parsed version from the cache file (or shared memory buffer), therefore speeding up the rendering process.

-When a source template file is modified and subsequently requested, Mosaic will automatically re-parse and re-cache the updated version.
+When a source template file is modified and subsequently requested, Matisse will automatically re-parse and re-cache the updated version.